Job Summary

 * Provision of written clinical reports and care plans.

-* To develop the ability to monitor and reflect on auditory, visual and kinaesthetic aspects of clients' communication and to identify appropriate strategies to facilitate and enhance communicative effectiveness.
+* To develop the ability to monitor and reflect on auditory, visual and kinaesthetic aspects of clients communication and to identify appropriate strategies to facilitate and enhance communicative effectiveness.
+This includes adapting and facilitating own communication according to perceived client needs.

 * To demonstrate the ability to reflect on practice with peers/clinical supervisor and seek support as necessary.

-* To develop the ability to target training appropriately to the needs of course participants, in particular parents and early years staff.
+* To develop the ability to target training (formal and informal) appropriately to the needs of course participants, in particular parents and early years staff, and to develop the ability to reflect on and evaluate training provided.

 * To maintain up to date and accurate case notes in line with RCSLT professional standards and local trust policies.

-* To gather client related activity data accurately and regularly.
+* To gather client related activity data accurately and regularly, ensuring the provision of such information.

 * To support more junior staff/students as required.